loujaybee/guitar-lessons/practice-routine.md

 * pentatonic (highlighting the seventh)
 * Learn all notes on E and the A
 * Go through arpeggios (whilst noting the actual notes)
+* Go through major triads (1-3-5) whilst also noting the notes